Observability

 kumactl install observability | kubectl apply -f -

-This will create a namespace mesh-observability with prometheus, jaeger, loki and grafana installed and setup to work with Kong Mesh.
+This creates a namespace named mesh-observability with Prometheus, Jaeger, Loki, and Grafana installed and set up to work with Kong Mesh.

-This setup is meant to be used for trying out Kong Mesh.
-It is in no way fit for use in production.
-For production setups we recommend referring to each project’s website or to use a hosted solution like Grafana cloud or Datadog.
+This setup is meant for testing purposes.
+Do not use it for production.
+For production setups, we recommend referring to each project’s website or using a hosted solution such as Grafana Cloud or Datadog.

 Control plane observability